-It helps the body to retain calcium and is therefore important in bone and skeletal formation, as well as nerve and muscle control.
-To ensure proper growth and development, puppies should be given Vitamin D supplements as a precaution.
+Vitamin D helps the body to retain calcium and is therefore important in bone and skeletal formation, as well as nerve and muscle control.
+Recent studies have also found associations between low serum vitamin D levels and higher risks of certain cancer types.

 The main sources of Vitamin E are from cold pressed vegetable oils, such as safflower oil and wheat germ, meats, nuts, and green leafy vegetables.

 Vitamin E is an important nutrient and plays an important role in cell respiration and the formation of cell membranes.
 It is also a powerful antioxidant which facilitates fat oxidation and increases the production of HDL (good) cholesterol.
 It is useful in preventing and slowing the development of cataracts, heart conditions and other muscle disorders.
 At higher doses, it has anti-inflammatory properties as well, and can prevent and improve chronic skin problems and immune mediated disorders.
 For dogs with skin and coat problems, adding Vitamin E to their diets will also help greatly.

 Deficiencies of Vitamin E will cause cell damage, reproductive failure, and a host of other problems, such as skin problems, inflammatory problems, etc.